-What do Midge Bites Look Like?
+What Do Midge Bites Look Like?

 Like mosquito bites, midge bites often cause irritation and leave tell-tale signs:

-- Cluster of red dots
+1. Clusters of red dots

-- A small hole in the middle of the bite where skin was punctured
+2. A small hole in the middle of the bite where skin was punctured

-How to Prevent Midge Bites
+How to Repel Midges and Prevent Bites

 How to Treat Midge Bites